Ghzonk/ReactiveJSONPlaceholder/README.md

 # ReactiveJSONPlaceholder
 ReactiveJSON with JSONPlaceholder

+ReactiveCocoa 5.0 and MVVM with Swift 3.0

 Please use Carthage to fetch dependencies for ReactiveJSONPlaceholder.

-Experiments on ReactiveCocoa 5.0 & MVVM using Swift 3.0